 The view when you arrive in Castries is nothing short of dramatic: the famous twin peaks of the Pitons mountains surrounded by unspoiled rainforest and palm-fringed beaches.
 You can hike the Pitons—which top out at 2,000 feet—tour the banana valleys below, and visit the local fishing villages while you’re here.
 In town, shopping is the name of the game, with steep deals on luxury goods at the Spanish-style complex of Pointe Seraphine.

 Cozumel sits just off the coast of the Yucatan Peninsula, close to Playa del Carmen, and its unique position has allowed a lively culture that blends Mexican and Caribbean elements to thrive.
-It’s evident from your first glimpse of the water, which is a near-blinding blue, bordered with Spanish Colonial-style buildings, vibrantly colored shops and restaurants, and white sand beaches studded with palm trees.
+It’s evident from your first glimpse of the water, which is a near-blinding blue, bordered with Spanish Colonial-style buildings, vibrantly colored shops and restaurants, white sand beaches studded with palm trees, and nearby Mayan ruins.
 There’s hardly a high-rise in sight, making it obvious that the focus here is on what’s at your fingertips: food, fun and an array of natural wonders that are hard to find elsewhere.

 Honduras doesn’t get the same foot traffic as some of its Caribbean neighbors, so the magic in this southerly destination is its simple, untamed beauty—it’s a mecca for divers and snorkelers.
 This port does have some restaurants and shops, but what you’ll see most clearly when you arrive are the clear waters that house incredible coral reefs, lots of palm trees, and, because of its abundance of fish, the largest fleet of fishing boats in the western Caribbean.